 WVU Medicine is committed to fostering a diverse and inclusive culture by promoting diversity, inclusion, equality, and intercultural and intercommunity outreach.
 WVU Medicine does not discriminate on the basis of race, color, national origin, ancestry, age, physical or mental disability, marital or family status, pregnancy, veteran status, service in the uniformed services (as defined in state and federal law), religion, creed, sex, sexual orientation, genetic information, gender identity, or gender expression in the administration of any of its educational programs, activities, or with respect to admission or employment.

 Title IX of the Education Amendments of 1972, a federal civil rights law, states:

-Prohibits discrimination on the basis of sex in all federally funded education programs and activities.
+It prohibits discrimination on the basis of sex in all federally-funded education programs and activities.
 Sex discrimination includes:

-Why is WVU Hospitals covered by Title IX?
+Why is WVU Medicine covered by Title IX?

-WVUH has federally funded educational programs and is covered by Title IX.
+WVU Medicine has federally-funded educational programs and is, therefore, covered by Title IX.

 Title IX covers “all of the operations” of a healthcare corporation having an “education program or activity receiving federal financial assistance.”
 All employees and all students are covered.

 Complaints regarding discrimination on the basis of sex (including sexual harassment and sexual violence) can be filed with the Title IX coordinator at any of our facilities: